google/ads-privacy/proposals/fledge-formats-rendering/README.md

-# FLEDGE Video and Native Rendering Proposal
+# Protected Audience API Video and Native Rendering Proposal

 This post proposes a rendering approach to render native and video ads using Protected Audience API.